 I am a historian at the University of Oxford and a Fellow of St Hilda’s College and I lecture on modern British history.
 I write on class, inequality, working-class history, feminism and women’s lives in modern Britain.
 You can follow me on Twitter: @selina_todd.

-My most recent book – The People.
+My most recent book - The People.
 The Rise and Fall of the Working Class, 1910-2010 was published in 2014 by John Murray.
 Based on the voices of working-class people themselves, this book charts the history of ordinary workers, housewives, children and pensioners over the turbulent 20th century.
-I aim to bust some of the ridiculous myths that politicians peddle about the past: that everything was alright in the age of the grammar school; that working-class people in the past were ‘deserving’ of help, but aren’t any longer; that women ‘traditionally’ stayed at home and didn’t work; that if people just accepted their place everything would be ok.
-My history is one of anger and defiance and, yes, sometimes of pessimism and despair – but ultimately of hope for a better future, a future that we can build by knowing more about our past.
+I bust some of the ridiculous myths that politicians peddle about the past: that everything was alright in the age of the grammar school; that working-class people in the past were ‘deserving’ of help, but aren’t any longer; that women ‘traditionally’ stayed at home and didn’t work; that if people just accepted their place everything would be ok.
+My history is one of anger and defiance and, yes, sometimes of pessimism and despair – but ultimately of hope for a better future, one that we can build by knowing more about our past.

 ‘The People is a book we badly need … clear, compelling’ Observer